 - Parole – Defendants who serve time in prison are sometimes released before the end of their prison term, provided they remain on good behavior for the remainder of their uncompleted prison term.
 If the defendant commits a crime or violates other terms of his or her parole, the defendant will likely be returned to prison to serve the remainder of their prison term.
 The defendant might also be sentenced to further prison time depending on how the defendant violated parole.

-What are common ways people violate parole or probation?
+What are common ways people violate parole and probation?

 - Committing another crime